 Why Internet Regulatory Bodies Matter More Than Ever in 2025

 The internet has always relied on shared rules, open standards, and international cooperation.
-But in 2025, the role of internet regulatory bodies is more important than at any time in history.
-With rising cyber threats, global policy disagreements, AI-driven platforms, and increasing digital dependence, the organizations responsible for internet governance now play a critical role in protecting the stability and future of the online world.
+In 2025, the role of internet regulatory bodies is more critical than ever.
+Rising cyber threats, global policy disagreements, AI-driven platforms, and increasing digital dependence make governance essential to protect the stability and future of the online world.

-From ICANN to IETF, RIRs, W3C, ITU, and national regulators, each body contributes to ensuring that the internet remains secure, interoperable, and accessible to billions of people and businesses across the globe.
+From ICANN to IETF, RIRs, W3C, ITU, and national regulators, each body helps ensure the internet remains secure, interoperable, and accessible to billions of people and businesses worldwide.

 1. Growing Cybersecurity Threats Require Strong Governance